krshz247/RunStatistics.jl/docs/src/guide.md

 ```Julia
 julia> squares_cdf_approx(T_obs, L)
 ```
-To obtain the approximation for the p-value or the cumulative.
+to obtain the approximation for the p-value or the cumulative.

 It is possible to control the approximation more accurately with additional methods and optional input arguments.
 See [Approximation for large numbers of data](@ref) below for more information.
 ## Details of computation